Crown Bridges: Background

 However, in 2021 the approved plan was split into two different stages: the tram connection will not reach the Central Station at first but Hakaniemi market square instead.
 The temporary terminus serves as a hub for many public transport connections, including trams, buses and Hakaniemi metro station.
 The stated aim is to have the tramway operational between Yliskylä and Hakaniemi in 2027.
 Construction of the second phase of the project will start in 2026 and is estimated to be completed in 2028.

 In the plan dated in May 2016, the bridge and tramway structures are projected to cost 259 million euros, although in 2021 the maximum price was increased to 326 million euros.
 Additionally, the required investments in a depot and rolling stock are projected at 20–25 and 75–80 million euros, respectively.
 The total length of new double track would be about 10 km.
 In 2021 the Helsinki City Transport (HKL) ordered 23 ForCity Smart Artic X54 trams to operate on the Crown Bridges.
-The very same model, also known as Artic XL, is to operate on Jokeri light rail as well.
+The very same model, also known as Artic XL, is to operate on Helsinki light rail line 15 as well.